tomasstranik/Tmds.MDns/README.md

 This library allows to find services announced via multicast DNS (RFC6762 and RFC6763) for .NET 2.0 and higher.

+NEW: Support for IPv6 has been added!

+The constructor of class ServiceBrowser has new parameter useIpV4.
+Use parameter to configure support of IPv4 or IPv6.

 Example
 -------